 And those “months of training” you asked about?
-Not to worry—at NLI, you can be fully trained in cosmetic lasers, in just two weeks or less.
+Not to worry — at National Laser Institute, you can be fully trained in cosmetic lasers, in just two weeks or less.

 We agree—it sounds almost too good to be true!
 Because, aren’t there many different types of cosmetic lasers, as well as different laser hand pieces for different treatments?
 And, doesn’t a person’s skin type have a lot to do with how it will react to certain lasers?
 And, aren’t there even some skin types that cosmetic lasers shouldn’t be used on?
 And, can’t I just get trained by a laser manufacturer’s sales representative?

 Great questions!
 If you’re asking them, it shows you’re an excellent fit for the cosmetic laser industry.
 It means that you care, and are willing to do the work that it takes to be good—really good—at what you do.